 Both the Canon PowerShot ZOOM and Canon's range of binoculars offer powerful magnification, but the Canon monocular camera has the ability to go beyond simply viewing a subject to capturing it at the same time.
 It also offers a very fast power-up time, so you can literally pick up and shoot to make sure you don't miss the moment.

-There are so many beautiful birds out there for you to photograph, and choosing either of the PowerShot products – and having a pair of binoculars handy – will aid you on your journey.
+There are so many beautiful birds out there for you to photograph, and choosing the PowerShot ZOOM or having a pair of binoculars handy, will aid you on your journey.
 Why not go to a woodland on the outskirts of a city, or step into your backyard, and give it a go today?

 Written by Lauren Scott